-There is potential for minor, temporary visual impacts to NSA during the construction phase as a result of littering, or obstructed views due to vehicles and machinery.
-However, proposed works are like-for-like resurfacing of the road surface with all works being restricted to made ground of the A82 carriageway surface and land use will not change as a result of the works.
-Therefore, consultation with NSA is not required.
+There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of littering or obstructed views due to vehicles and machinery.
+However, proposed works will be restricted to like-for-like resurfacing of the A9 carriageway during daylight hours over five days, and land use will not change as a result of the works.
+Therefore, the works will not create any significant change to the local landscape, no significant impacts to the Cairngorms National Park are expected, and no consultations are required.
 In addition, the following mitigation measures will be put in place during works: